alwian/cache/docs/api.md

 There are 2 ways to use this method -

-- Passing in 1 or more keys will reset the expory for the specified keys.
+- Passing in 1 or more keys will reset the expiry for the specified keys.
 - If no keys are passed in then all items are reset.

 ```ts